How can I keep up to date on what’s happening around campus?

 How does a student who needs support and specialized services for physical and/or cognitive (e.g. learning, attentional, psychiatric, or other cognitive) disabilities find support and services on campus?

-The Access Center provides support and specialized services to students with documented physical disabilities.
-CLASS (Center for Learning and Adaptive Student Services) provides services and accommodations to individuals with learning, attentional, psychiatric, or other cognitive disabilities.
+CLASS (Center for Learning and Adaptive Student Services) provides services and accommodations to individuals with learning, attentional, psychiatric, or other cognitive or documented physical disabilities.
+The CLASS Program is located on the second floor (link level) of the Lindell Library.
+You can also visit their website at http://www.augsburg.edu/classprogram/ or call 612-330-1053.

 How do I register for an ACTC class?